 Get outside the glitz, glam and traffic jams of the big cities of California and check out these 5 off the beaten track, naturally beautiful, destinations:

 Natural Bridges and Archways in Death Valley National Park

-Known as one of the hottest places on the planet, an RV is the perfect way to tour the amazing scenery: air conditioning keeping you cool and your fridge full of cold water.
-With many points of interest that can be seen from the comfort of your RV, plan to spend a couple days cruising through the park.
-Up to bracing the intense heat go on a short 15-minute hike to the Natural Bridges and Archways.
+Known as one of the hottest places on the planet, an RV is the perfect way to tour the amazing scenery: air conditioning keeping you cool, and your fridge full of cold water.
+With many points of interest that can be seen from the comfort of your RV, plan to spend a couple of days cruising through the park.
+Up to bracing the intense heat? go on a short 15-minute hike to the Natural Bridges and Archways.

-Pack your swim suit and jump into the refreshing water filled canyons.
-With many options for camping, seen here, you may opt to choose one with higher elevation to get cooler temperature at night.
+Pack your swimsuit and jump into the refreshing water-filled canyons.
+With many options for camping, seen here, you may opt to choose one with higher elevation to get cooler temperatures at night.
 A perfect adventure in the RV to take in the scenery with protection from the elements!

 Ladder Canyon Trail in Painted Canyon

 Ready to get out of the RV and into some adventure?
 Head to the Ladder Canyon trail, located in the Mecca Hills Wilderness area.
 This adventurous and challenging hike includes beautiful scenery highlighting the natural diversity of the area.
-This unique trail requires climbing ladders up dry waterfalls, through slot canyons, gaining views of the vast desert, Salton Sea and the natural colours of the Painted Canyon.
+This unique trail requires climbing ladders up dry waterfalls, through slot canyons, gaining views of the vast desert, Salton Sea, and the natural colors of the Painted Canyon.
 Just over 5 miles long, go early in the morning and in the spring to try and beat the heat.
-Double check road conditions before you go as the road can close due to flash flooding.
+Double-check road conditions before you go as the road can close due to flash flooding.
 Get your camera ready and be sure to bring lots of water.